Google is in awe of amazing content! We’re all aware of this, right?

 2.3 Inform Readers What to Expect

 When you unfold a pain point, you start a ticking clock.
 If you don’t tell your audience how you’ll help, they’ll quickly lose patience and bounce.
-Once you’ve agitated the pain point, you must deliver a solution in the rest of your content.
+Once you’ve highlighted the pain point, you must deliver a solution in the rest of your content.

 You make this decision much easier by informing your audience what they can expect.
 It’s important to show them you know what matters and that you’re there to help them solve their problems.